InvestEdge/express-landlord/README.md

 - [Express Module Loader](docs/module-loader.md): Organize code into modules, and avoid creating monoliths
 - [Express Route Reporter](docs/route-reporter.md): Transparency into route-based middlewares

-Refer [here](local-docker.md) for more info on running Landlord locally.

 ## What does "Multitenant" mean?

 There are varying definitions of what constitutes a "multitenant" architecture.
 In this case, the term refers to a configuration where the database instances for each customer/tenant are physically and logically separated from each other, but the web/service/compute tier is a shared resource.
 The following diagram represents this type of architecture.